 Peripheral artery bypass is surgery to reroute the blood supply around a blocked artery in one of your legs.
-Your peripheral arteries can become blocked with fatty material that builds up inside them.
-This is called atherosclerosis.
+Fatty deposits can build up inside the arteries and block them.

-Peripheral artery bypass surgery can be done in one or more of these arteries to treat a blockage:
+Peripheral artery bypass surgery can be done in one or more of the following:

 During bypass surgery of any artery:

-If you are having aortoiliac (to treat your aorta and iliac artery) or aortobifemoral (to treat your aorta and both femoral arteries) bypass surgery:
+If you are having bypass surgery to treat your aorta and iliac artery or your aorta and both femoral arteries (aortobifemoral)

-If you are having femoral popliteal bypass surgery (to treat your lower leg):
+If you are having bypass surgery to treat your lower leg (femoral popliteal):

 Symptoms of a blocked peripheral artery are pain, achiness, or heaviness in your leg that starts or gets worse when you walk.